 It is essential that if you choose to use a Professional McKenzie Friend you use a professional one who has Professional Indemnity Insurance, Qualifications and is Registered with the Information Commissioners Office.
 That is why we are registered with the Society of Professional McKenzie Friends and also with the McKenzie Friend Organisation which is a collective of trusted McKenzie Friends and more can be found out here.

 - Help you draft all legal paperwork including pleadings, court orders, statements and applications.

-- Advise you on the legal procedures, rules and processes and help you prepare your case and avoid common mistakes.
+- Provide Information to you on the legal procedures, rules and processes and help you prepare your case and avoid common mistakes.